Skip to main content

 Install new filter

-Insert and twist clockwise until locked (or push until it clicks)
+Insert and twist clockwise until locked, or push until it clicks into place

 6